-- Fellow A
+- Fellow (A)

-- College Lecturer
+- College Lecturer in Law

-- University Lecturer in International Property Law
+- University Associate Professor in Intellectual Property Law